Inky-Tech-Pty-Ltd/Links/README.md

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
 Villages are reputation economies where gaffes have consequences.
 For people, gaffes are associated with the sting of shame.
-Shame is a deep learning event that re-wires the brain.
+Shame is a deep learning experience that re-wires the brain.

 Collectively, the village is policing a set of norms.
 Individuals try to balance between compliance and ambition.
-In doing so, individuals push against norms, and sometimes change them.
+In doing so, individuals push against the norms, and sometimes change them.
 Norms evolve.

 Human brains grow to maturity inside the reputation economy of a village.
 As they do so, the brains develop constraints that guard against loss of prestige - the currency of the village.